PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 TensorFlow-import-blocked tests passed, and targeted static checks passed.
 Runtime behavior and all public/dependency contracts remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That pair is now implemented in `passes/se_fc_gather_channel_fanout_orchestration.py` with a frozen target ModelIR/layout/session-diagnostics context, two canonical stable IDs, and direct owner imports.
+The historical helper constructs a context per call, preserving both positional target forms without storing fallback state in a long-lived context.
+Each builder creates one fresh target-specific pass-state scope shared by both immutable invocations.
+Both production callers and all four surrounding boundaries remain unchanged, while unrelated direct owner calls are untouched.
+Architecture accounting preserves the ordered total and the efficiency fixture retains one graph-index build.
+The 257-test focused/ architecture set, 30 pass-efficiency tests, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+No public API, artifact, dependency, target routing, caller multiplicity, runtime order, boundary, scope-sharing behavior, or TensorFlow isolation changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.